mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 # Fabric TDM Library

-The TDM Library contains all the utilities, required to implement a TDM project and run the TDM execution processes.
+The TDM Library contains all the utilities required to implement a TDM project and run TDM execution processes.

-The TDM Library must be imported to the Fabric project, created for the TDM.

-The TDM Library contains the following:
+The TDM Library must be imported to the Fabric project created for the TDM and contains the following:

-- Shared Objects
+- Shared Objects.
-- TDM LU
+- TDM LU.
 - TDM_LIBRARY LU.

 ### TDM Library - Shared Objects